National Institute of Technology Calicut: Admissions

 Students are taken in for the undergraduate courses through the Joint Entrance Examination Main (JEE Main) conducted by National Testing Agency (NTA).
-Around 16 lakh students wrote this test in 2012 to gain admission to one of 20 NITs.
+Around 16 lakh students took this test in 2012 to gain admission to one of 20 NITs.
 This makes it one of the largest such examinations in the world.
 Admission to some other autonomous national level technical institutes (called Deemed University) is also through JEE Main.
-Students who have studied outside India for a minimum period of 2(two) years may seek admission through DASA (Direct Admission for Students Abroad) which was managed by EdCil (Educational Consultants India Limited) and is currently being managed by the National Institute of Technology Hazaratbal, Srinagar, (based on 12th Standard Board Examination marks or equivalent higher secondary examination marks/grade and SAT-II (Scholastic Aptitude Test -II) scores in Physics, Chemistry, and Mathematics conducted by College Board.
-A similar admission provision is provided for foreign nationals.

 Admission to the graduate M.Tech and Ph.D. courses are primarily based on scores in the GATE exam, conducted by the IITs.
-Admission to the MCA program is done through the NIMCET conducted by the NITs.
+Admission to the MCA programme is done through the NIMCET conducted by the NITs.
 The first NIMCET in 2006 was conducted by NIT Calicut.
 Faculty from other institutes work as research scholars in NITC under the Quality Improvement Programme (QIP).
 It is the national coordination center for the QIP of polytechnic institutes.

 Admission to MBA course is based on the Common Admission Test[CAT] score.
 Admission details will be published on the institute website and major dailies in India.
 The applicants will be shortlisted based on the CAT score, performance in the qualifying degree (BTech/BE) and work experience.
 The final selection is based on the performance of shortlisted candidates in group discussion (GD) and personal interview (PI).
 The GD and PI are normally conducted in major cities across India.

 Rankings

-NIT Calicut was ranked 31 in the engineering stream and second in the architecture stream in India by the National Institutional Ranking Framework (NIRF) in 2022.
+NIT Calicut was ranked 21st in the engineering stream, 2nd in the architecture stream and 45th in the overall category in India by the National Institutional Ranking Framework (NIRF) in 2025.